 facilitate participation in assessment and service planning to determine the most appropriate plan for the child; and

-maintain connections between the child, the child's extended family, and his or her tribe.
+maintain connections between the child and their extended family and tribe.

-Interpretation: All programs must have established procedures for identifying American Indian and Alaska Native children to determine if the child or his/her biological parent(s) are members of a federally recognized Indian tribe, or if the child is eligible for membership in a federally recognized Indian tribe.
+Interpretation: All organizations must have established procedures for identifying American Indian and Alaska Native children to determine if the child or his/her biological parent(s) are members of a federally recognized Indian tribe, or if the child is eligible for membership in a federally recognized Indian tribe.
 Physical appearance, blood quantum, or perceived presence or absence of cultural cues within the family are not appropriate determinants of ICWA applicability.
 The organization should document efforts to identify and contact children’s tribes and if tribes are unknown the organization should contact the regional office of the Bureau of Indian Affairs to identify, locate, and notify the child’s tribe.

-AS 6: Home Study Practice
+AS 7: Home Study Practice

-Home study preparers use a standardized home study process to collect and analyze information and determine the eligibility, capabilities, and suitability of prospective adoptive parents.
+Qualified personnel use a standardized home study process to collect and analyze information, assess for safety and suitability, and determine eligibility of prospective adoptive parents.

 NA The organization provides post-placement and/or post-adoption services only.